yochaigal/cairn/hacks/glog-magic.md

 #### **Creating a Grimoire**
 Creating a **Grimoire** is time-consuming and expensive.
 You will need:
-- A single Scroll which is sacrificed through the process.
+- A single Scroll, which is sacrificed through the process.
 - 200gp in inks.
 - 6 hours in the light of a full moon.